The Future of the Past

 Revisiting Fruit Chan’s first independent film released in post-handover Hong Kong in 2020 is a surreal experience.
 The 2019 pro-democracy protests sparked by the now-withdrawn extradition bill, which would have allowed suspects to stand trial in mainland China, were almost a parallel to the film’s plot: black-clad young protesters went from defending themselves from tear gas to charging the riot police, showing those in power how they rule.

 Fast-forward to 2018.
-Such hopefulness is not to be found in Three Husbands, Chan’s most recent film.
-The odd drama revolves around the tragic life of mentally-challenged Mui, who has an overactive libido.
+Such hopefulness is not to be found in Three Husbands.
+The odd drama revolves around the tragic life of mentally challenged Mui, who has an overactive libido.
 She lives on a boat and is taken advantage of by three men in her life—her father, her father’s friend, and an obsessive young man, making profits out of her and running a floating brothel.
-The sexually explicit film, saturated with grotesque scenes, is full of symbolism, a satirical portrait of the state-of-mind and identity of Hong Kong 20 years after the Handover.
+The sexually explicit film, saturated with grotesque scenes, is full of symbolism, a satirical portrait of the state of mind and identity of Hong Kong 20 years after the Handover.
 Some critics have found the film unnecessary and over-the-top, but such a level of vulgarity shows how many Hongkongers felt about the political reality of the city but struggled to articulate.
 Mui seems to be happily screwed over by one man after another, but she has little say over what other men can do to her—a metaphorical image of Hong Kong, a place that has no control over its fate, after being given away to Britain by the Qing dynasty a century and a half ago, and then made a Special Administrative Region under the new China.

 Mui could’ve escaped, as she is close to discovering her own lineage as a descendent of Lu Ting, a half-human, half-fish mythical creature said to be the original inhabitant of Hong Kong.
 The city also had a similar moment of awakening in 2014 during the Umbrella Movement, the 79-day pro-democracy protests seeking universal suffrage.
 But like the tragedy of Mui, the awakening came a little too late, after the city had become addicted to the economic benefits from the north, namely the influx of mainland Chinese tourists and property market boost by affluent mainland investors.
 The pessimistic ending of the film is an emotional response to the city’s loss of direction; it is like a boat floating aimlessly until 2047 when the 50-year unchanged promise expires.
 Audience’s bodily reaction towards the film is perhaps exactly what Chan wants them to feel: a taste of the trauma and disgust that Hong Kong has been suffering from for a long time.
 Three Husbands is a truthful and honest emotional portrayal of Hong Kong and Chan’s vision of the city’s bleak future.